ammein/custom-code-editor/README.md

 An ApostropheCMS Custom Schema for your own custom-code-editor field.

+This extension adds a full-featured code editor that is perfect for coding tutorials, documentation containing code examples, or any other type of page that needs to display code.

-This schema uses Ace Editor library that you may found here [Ace Editor](https://ace.c9.io/)
+This schema uses the open-source Ace Editor library that you may found here [Ace Editor](https://ace.c9.io/)

 ![Ace Editor Example](https://media.giphy.com/media/33F6GoBCalksXavQyN/giphy.gif)